briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

 3. _(c)_ Whoever violates this section is guilty of street racing, a misdemeanor of the first degree.
-In addition to any other sanctions, the court shall suspend the offender’s driver’s license, commercial driver’s license, temporary instruction permit, probationary license or nonresident operating privilege for not less than thirty days or more than three years.
-No judge shall suspend the first thirty days of any suspension of an offender’s license, permit, or privilege imposed under this subsection.
+In addition to any other sanctions, the court shall suspend the offender's driver's license, commercial driver's license, temporary instruction permit, probationary license or nonresident operating privilege for not less than thirty days or more than three years.
+No judge shall suspend the first thirty days of any suspension of an offender's license, permit, or privilege imposed under this subsection.
 (ORC 4511.251)